 SEO Tools Edition of the Newsletter: Under the Hood of Bing Webmaster Tools and the SEOToolSet

 June’s SEO Newsletter is a Tools Edition.
-We’ve zeroed in on some new tools and features for SEO analysis we think you’ll enjoy learning more about.
+We’ve zeroed in on some new tools and features for SEO analysis that we think you’ll enjoy learning more about.

-Our feature interview with Bing Webmaster Tools manager Duane Forrester goes Behind the Scenes of Bing Webmaster Tools Phoenix Update.
+Our feature interview with Bing Webmaster Tools manager Duane Forrester goes behind the scenes of Bing Webmaster Tools’ Phoenix update.
 Forrester explains Bing’s efforts to assist the SEO community through the Phoenix Update:

 “Investing in Webmaster Tools is a way to partner at scale with website owners.
 If we offer insights that help them improve their site, those improved sites provide us with better results for searchers.
 Be that through a better user experience on the site, or through fixing issues which might impede discoverability.
 It makes sense to partner with webmasters and enable them as best we can,” Forrester says.

-- The newly launched Keyword Report which allows you to find keywords with a profitable balance between search activity and competition.
+• The newly launched Keyword Report which allows you to find keywords with a profitable balance between search activity and competition.

-- The Domain Ranking Report and its Keyword Ranking Distribution, a visual analysis of raw keyword rankings across search engines.
+• The Domain Ranking Report and its Keyword Ranking Distribution, a visual analysis of raw keyword rankings across search engines.

-- The Single Page Analyzer’s link information report to help SEOs channel link equity through the site.
+• The Single Page Analyzer’s link information report to help SEOs channel link equity through the site.

 New tool releases were driven by Web Development Manager Aaron Landerkin, who brought new tools and features crafted from user requests and in-house expertise.
 Many of the enhancements were subtle yet provided more in-depth analysis.